Zev Yaroslavsky: Elections

 During his tenure, Yaroslavsky served as chairman of two of the council's most powerful committees—one that oversaw the city's budget and finances, the other that oversaw the Los Angeles Police Department.
 He had a reputation among his colleagues as driven, ambitious and bright, someone who "knows the value of…good box office issues."
-Like his predecessor, Edmund D. Edelman, Yaroslavsky vacated his seat early, after his successful election to the Los Angeles County Board of Supervisors.
+Yaroslavsky vacated his seat early after his successful election to the Los Angeles County Board of Supervisors.
 In a 1994 story marking his first day as a supervisor, the Los Angeles Times noted that "Yaroslavsky was more often than not a dominant player in virtually every municipal initiative of note since he joined the City Council in 1975."

-Positions
+Tenure

-Land use and the environment
+Yaroslavsky was on the city council from 1975 to 1994.
+When he opted not to run for re-election in 1994 and instead ran for the Los Angeles County Board of Supervisors, Yaroslavsky's wife Barbara unsuccessfully ran to replace him on the city council.